Free Shipping on Orders over $75

 Je suis originaire d'un petit village du bord de mer en Bretagne.
 Depuis lors, ma connexion à la nature et aux éléments ne m'a jamais quittée.
 J'ai étudié pendant 5 ans à l'école des Beaux Arts à Lorient et ai suivi une formation d'interprétation nature dans le parc naturel du Vercors, avant de partir longtemps sur la route.
 J'ai passé plusieurs années en Asie, en particulier dans l'Himalaya, où j'ai rencontré mon épouse avec laquelle je travaille.
 Ces voyages ont permis de nourrir ma réflexion artistique et de créer des sculptures, dessins, installations dans la nature, estampes....
 Actuellement, le Mont Ventoux et la Provence sont une source d'inspiration....
 Aujourd'hui, je vis avec ma femme et nos deux enfants en Provence où se situe mon atelier, et le reste de l'année, nous partons ensemble en voyage.

 I am originally from a small village, along the southern coast of Brittany.
 A connection to nature and the elements has always been with me.
 I spent 5 years studying at the Ecole de Beaux Art in Lorient and followed a nature interpretation training course in the Parc Naturel du Vercors.
 I started traveling after that.
 I spent several years in Asia and in the Himalayas, where I met my wife that I now work with.
-These travels have inspired by art helping me create sculptures, drawings, standing art in natural settings and prints.
+These travels have inspired my art helped me create sculptures, drawings, standing art in natural settings, and prints.
 Presently, The Mont Ventoux and Provence are sources of inspiration.
 Today, I live with my wife and our two children where I keep my studio, and we travel together when not working.